tenjin/tenjin-android-sdk/README.md

 ```

 ### <a id="huawei-oaid"></a>Huawei OAID
+For outside of China, you can collect OAID using the library provided by Huawei.
 For integration with the <a href="https://developer.huawei.com/consumer/en/codelab/HMSAdsOAID/index.html#3" target="_new">Huawei OAID libary</a>, add the following to your project:

 In your `build.gradle` file, add the Maven address for the Huawei SDKs: